 3. Smart filters and robust search features.

-As your knowledge base grows with valuable information, it can be difficult to find what you’re looking for.
+As your internal knowledge base grows with valuable information, it can be difficult to find what you’re looking for.
 That’s why filters and search features are essential to organize and uncover information when you need it.
 Many popular knowledge base software technologies struggle with robust search capabilities.
 But with Axero, you get smart filters and robust search features that allow you to catalog information and ensure every piece of information is accessible.

 4. Removal of information silos.